 By virtue of their high liquidity, government bonds sharply reflect any movement in bond markets.
 Bonds gain value when interest rates soften and vice-versa and longer maturity instruments more susceptible to interest rate changes.
 The fund, on its part, has handled interest rate risk by actively re-aligning portfolio maturity in line with interest rate outlook.
 While the fund held its portfolio maturity at a conservative 2.51 years in July '00 when interest rates had hardened, it has today stretched it to 11.08 years to capture the gains of the current rally.

-With active management, the fund has been an above average performer and consistently outperformed its category to post a return of 18.37 per cent since launch.
-However, the impressive performance is on the back of a not a very smoothly rising performance as the risk grade suggests.
-With its high risk - high return complexion the fund is meant only for long-term fixed-income investors.
+With active management, the fund has been an above average performer consistently outperformed its category to post a return of 18.29 per cent since launch.
+However, the impressive performance is on the back of a not a very smoothly rising performance graph.
+The fund is attractive, but only for long-term fixed-income investors.